Sunny with a High Near 84

 Today

-Isolated showers and thunderstorms after 5pm.
+A 20 percent chance of showers and thunderstorms after 3pm.
 Some of the storms could produce gusty winds.
-Mostly sunny, with a high near 84.
-Breezy, with a light west southwest wind increasing to 12 to 17 mph in the morning.
-Winds could gust as high as 24 mph.
-Chance of precipitation is 20%.
+Sunny, then becoming partly sunny during the afternoon, with a high near 84.
+Breezy, with a south southwest wind 5 to 10 mph becoming west northwest 11 to 16 mph in the afternoon.
+Winds could gust as high as 22 mph.

 Tonight

-Mostly clear, with a low around 49.
-Breezy, with a west northwest wind 12 to 17 mph becoming light and variable after midnight.
-Winds could gust as high as 24 mph.
+Mostly clear, with a low around 51.
+Breezy, with a west wind 11 to 16 mph becoming light and variable after midnight.
+Winds could gust as high as 21 mph.

 Saturday

-Sunny, with a high near 86.
-Light and variable wind becoming west 6 to 11 mph in the afternoon
+Sunny, with a high near 87.
+Light and variable wind becoming west 8 to 13 mph in the afternoon.

 Saturday Night

-Mostly clear, with a low around 50.
-West wind 5 to 10 mph becoming light and variable in the evening.
+Mostly clear, with a low around 53.
+West northwest wind 5 to 13 mph.

 Sunday